Valev Uibopuu

 Valev Uibopuu (19 October 1913 Vana-Antsla Parish (now Antsla Parish), Kreis Werro – 18 March 1997 Lund) was an Estonian writer.
 He is one of the most known Estonian expatriate writers.

-In 1943, he fled to Finland and in 1944 to Sweden.
+In 1943, he fled to Finland, where he was involved with the Estonian-language newspaper Malevlane, and in 1944 he relocated to Sweden, where he was involved with another Estonian newspaper.

-1954–1970, he worked for Estonian Writers' Cooperative publishing house and also being its chairman.
-1970–1980, he taught at Lund University and at the same time he was the director of the university's Finno-Ugric Institute.
+From 1954 to 1970, he worked for Estonian Writers' Cooperative publishing house and was also its chairman.
+From 1970 to 1980, he taught at Lund University and at the same time he was the director of the university's Finno-Ugric Institute.

 He died in 1997 in Lund, but he is buried at Lüllemäe Cemetery in Karula.